wavemaker/docs/learn/app-development/services/database-crud-event-listeners.md

 :::

 :::note
-Update and delete events work similarly with update having the entity information in its event object and deleting entityId information in its pre-event object.
+Update and delete events work similarly with update having the entity information in its event object and deleting the entityId information in its pre-event object.

 EntityPreFetch event has the query string passed to it, which you can modify in the event listeners.
 EntityPostFetchEvent can be used to modify the outgoing data.
 :::